-- Use EXTREME CAUTION to avoid underground power lines - contact can be fatal.
-Contact the necessary utilities authority etc to ensure that it is safe to use the machine. - The abrasive cutting action of the machine can generate dust and vapours which may contain harmful chemicals.
-Know the nature of the material being cut before cutting and ALWAYS use appropriate dust mask or respirator equipment. - Ensure that any person other than the operator and any assistants is kept a minimum 10m (30') away from where the equipment is being used. - Be aware of fire risks resulting from machine use.
+- Use EXTREME CAUTION to avoid power cables - contact can be fatal.
+Also be aware of plumbing, water and gas pipes etc. If in any doubt, do NOT dig - contact the appropriate organisation or authority for information before digging. - Be aware of fire risks resulting from machine use.
 Ensure that the machine exhaust and spark arrestor (if equipped) is well maintained and that engine is tuned correctly. - Refuel outdoors only.
 Avoid fuel spillage.
 Start the machine at least 3m (10') away from the fuelling location.